MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-client-vpn-connections.md

 To use Intune to deploy Windows 10 Remote Access Always On VPN profiles, you can configure the ProfileXML CSP node by using the VPN profile you created in the section [Create the ProfileXML configuration files](#bkmk_ProfileXML), or you can use the base EAP XML sample provided below.

 >[!NOTE]
 >Intune now uses Azure AD groups.
-If Azure AD Connect synced the VPN Users group from on-premises to Azure AD, then there is no need for this step.
+If Azure AD Connect synced the VPN Users group from on-premises to Azure AD and users have been assigned to the VPN Users group you are ready to proceed.

-Once users are assigned to the VPN Users group, create the VPN device configuration policy with which to configure the Windows 10 client computers for the users you added to the group.
+Create the VPN device configuration policy with which to configure the Windows 10 client computers for the users you added to the group.
 You can copy the contents of the VPN_Profile.xml file that you created in the section “Create the ProfileXML configuration files” into the policy’s EAP Xml window.
 Since the Intune template provides VPN parameters, the only portion of the VPN_Profile.xml that needs to be copied starts with \<EapHostConfig> xmlns and ends with \</EapHostConfig>.

 ### Create the Always On VPN configuration policy